-To access this option, set the Show Advanced Options slider to On.
-Input a second Encryption key to serve as a backup “trusted shared secret” (either manually input a hexadecimal value, comprised of an even number of characters or auto-generate one using the cycle button—().
-If the token provided by the user is not valid based on the primary Encryption key, the product checks the token using this key.
-This ensures that users are not denied access if you are in the process of rotating the primary key.
-(This assumes that you have transitioned to generating your tokens with the Transition Key for some period of time before updating the Encryption key value here.)
+To access this option, set the Show Advanced Options slider to "On."
+Input a second Encryption key to serve as a backup “trusted shared secret.”
+Youn either manually input a hexadecimal value, comprised of an even number of characters or auto-generate one using the cycle button ().
+If the token provided by the user is not valid based on the primary Encryption key, DD checks the token using this key.
+This ensures that users are not denied access if you're in the process of rotating the primary key.
+This assumes that you've transitioned to generating your tokens with the Transition Key for some period of time, before updating the Encryption key value here.

 You need to generate a one-time access token and apply it to content you want to protect.
 The token is a delimited list of string fields, with an HMAC to prevent tampering with the strings.
 Each field consists of a value that is verified by Akamai when a request is made.
 Among other things, fields in the token include:

 |Required—This must be the same value you input for the Token Name setting in the Auth Token 2.0 Verification behavior for your property configuration.|

 |Required—Use these to set a time to live for the token.|

 |Optional—Include this as a unique identifier for a single access session.
 Create a session identifier using printable ascii characters and ensure that it's no larger than 36 bytes in size.|